-Federal GRAD PLUS Loan – a federal loan with a fixed interest rate of 7.9% loan offered through the government and based upon credit.
-An application may be filled out by a graduate student only at www.studentloans.gov.
+Federal GRAD PLUS Loan – a federal loan based upon credit with a fixed interest rate of 6.41% as of July 1, 2013 due to the new Loan Certainty Act and a 4.204% loan origination fee.* An application may be filled out by a graduate student only at www.studentloans.gov.
 It is complete when signed with student’s FAFSA PIN.
-There is a 4.304% loan origination fee that is deducted by the government before the funds are disbursed to the school.

 Private Alternative Loan – students can compare lenders’ rates and apply for a loan at www.elmselect.com.
 Please note several of these lenders are offering both fixed and variable interest rate loans without any fees.
 The better your credit is, the better your rate will be.
 Several lenders also give a discount on the interest rate for existing customers, be sure to call and ask your lender if this option applies to you.
 It is in your best interest to research all your options to ensure you are getting the most competitive product to meet your educational expenses.**

 Payment Plans – a 10-month plan through Higher Education Services (HES) or a 4-month semester plan through the university that carries a non-refundable set-up fee.
 The HES plan may be established by calling 1-800-422-0010 or visiting www.highereducationservices.org.
 The 4-month semester plan may be arranged by contacting the Neumann University at 610-558-5505.

 *Federal/state award amounts, federal interest rates, and origination fees are all contingent upon the final budget for both the federal and state governments.

 **Interest rates are subject to change at the discretion of the lender.

 Please contact the Office of Financial Assistance at email@example.com